-'Euphoria' Star Jacob Elordi Got A Concussion During That Intense Finale Scene
+Jacob Elordi Got A Major Injury When Filming That Intense 'Euphoria' Finale Scene

 The first season finale of Euphoria was filled with twists, surprises, and cliffhangers galore, and a totally unexpected musical number set up an ambiguous future for the show's main characters.
 But the most gruesome moment in the finale came a bit before that song, when Nate unleashed a visceral breakdown that was so much more intense than anyone could have expected.
 It was so extreme, in fact, Euphoria star Jacob Elordi got a concussion filming Nate's finale scene, according to a new interview with Entertainment Weekly.

 Spoiler alert: This post contains spoilers from the Season 1 finale of Euphoria.
 Viewers were hoping Euphoria's season finale would finally deliver some comeuppance for Nate Jacobs, the violent, strategic, and repressed antagonist of the hit teen series.
 Throughout the season, Nate had blackmailed Jules, assaulted Maddy, framed Tyler for the assault, and called the cops on Fez, effectively making him public enemy No. 1 among the Euphoria fandom.
 But despite all of the bad things he has done, it was still very tough to watch his emotional scene in the season finale.